sergeyen7/sergeyen7.github.io/index.md

 * * *

 Here is an example of how the trend following strategy works in real world.
 It was published in the article "Does Trend Following Work on Stocks?"
+It was long-only strategy with buy on ATH and exit with 10ATR trailing stop.
 The authors analyzed the strategy on a large sample of NYSE, AMEX and NASDAQ stocks.
 As a result, they created this chart:

 ![Distribution of returns](/images/distribution.png)